 celiac disease, gluten could be the reason you’re overweight, fatigued,

 ● Add vitamin D to your daily regimen.
 The best food sources are liver and low-mercury fish such as herring, sardines, and cod.
 Sunshine is a great but the winter months can be uncooperative.
-Just in case your diet is low in seafood and sunshine,

 3. Move More

-Walking, yoga, running, or parking further away while at the grocery store; it all counts!
+Walking,yoga, running, or parking further away while at the grocery store; it all counts!
 Movement is essential to life and even more important in helping to reduce stress levels.

 Don’t have time to devote 45 minutes in the gym daily?
 That’s okay.
 Moving for shorter periods of time throughout the day still provides a host of benefits including, stress reduction and an activated metabolism.

 Be creative and infuse a little holiday spirit in your routine.
-Go sledding with the kids or instead of drinks, meet a girlfriend and go ice skating.
+Go sledding with the kids or instead of drinks, meet a friend and go ice skating.
 Or if the weather is chilly, try something like Hot Yoga to get warm and boost your metabolism.